Solving Larger Maximum Clique Problems Using Parallel Quantum Annealing: Experiments

 Figure~\ref{fig:DBK_decomposition_summary} shows the number of subgraphs, the average subgraph density, as well as the average size of the subgraphs generated at each cutoff level of the DBK-fmc algorithm.
 Note that the number of generated subgraphs can be zero (in particular, if a generated subgraph is a clique itself then it is not necessary to solve it, and therefore it not counted as a subgraph to be solved).

 First, Figure~\ref{fig:DBK_decomposition_summary} (top left) shows that the number of generated subgraphs generally increases as the DBK cutoff decreases, as one should expect, especially for higher density graphs.
 At lower densities, the number of subgraphs is generally quite small (sometimes even zero) and does not greatly increase as the cutoff level decreases.
-An interesting case occurs for some high density graphs, whereby the trend of increasing generated subgraph counts actually reverses at a cutoff value of $50$.
-The cause of this trend reversal is not clear.
+An interesting case occurs for some high density graphs, whereby the trend of increasing generated subgraph counts actually reverses at a cutoff value of $60$.
+The precise reason why the reversal occurs at a cutoff value of $60$ is not clear, but the existence of a reversal is somewhat expected.
+This is due to the fact that two phenomena work against each other.
+A lower cutoff value causes the decomposition to run longer, thus producing more subgraphs.
+At the same time, an increase in the number of subgraphs results in all bounds working better, thus leading to more pruning.

 Second, Figure~\ref{fig:DBK_decomposition_summary} (top right) shows that on average, as the cutoff decreases, the subgraph density increases in comparison to the density of the input graph.
 This is again a result of the design of the DBK algorithm, as the DBK algorithm preferentially removes lower degree nodes, both with the help of the k-core reduction and the low degree vertex removal when partitioning.